Rainbowljimo/obsidian-JayWay/README.md

 # Obsidian Jay-Way (Prototype)

-This is a local Obsidian plugin that allows posting text-based content from markdown notes to social platforms via their APIs.
+This is a local Obsidian plugin that allows posting content from markdown notes to social platforms via their APIs.

 Currently supported:
 - Discord